UPDATE 10/12/19 at 8 pm: The swim advisory has been lifted.

 Poor (unsatisfactory): 71 or greater Enterococci CFU per 100 ml of marine water

-Additional ocean water samples have been taken.
-If those results are at acceptable levels, the advisory could be lifted Monday.
+Additional ocean water samples were tested Thursday.
+Results are expected late today.
+If those results are at acceptable levels, the advisory will be lifted.